-CDCC ensures that ORM is fully integrated with CDCC's overall risk management program through a robust documented framework.
+CDCC ensures that Operational Risk Management ("ORM") is fully integrated into CDCC's overall risk management program through a robust documented policy and supporting policies and procedures.
 This ensures that both internal and external sources of risk arising from its operational activities, strategic objectives and management decisions are identified, assessed, managed, monitored, and reported.

-The basis of this framework is the governance structure.
-The framework is driven by the Tier 1 ERM Policy, aligned with the ERM framework and supported by the Tier 2 ORM Policy and its set of Tier 3 policies.
-The policies provide a definition of operational risk and lay down the principles of how business processes, people (including succession planning, security screening, and fraud prevention), information technology (including project risk and change management) and external risks (including Third-party risk management and information security management) are to be identified, assessed, managed, monitored, and reported in a way that is consistent with CDCC's risk appetite statement.
-To ensure effective accountability for ORM, a "Three lines of defence" approach delineates objectives, roles, and responsibilities for each key practice.
-The OWG supports the consistent roll-out of the program and its daily management across business units, by acting as a dynamic force between business units, the ERM team, and the RMC.
+CDCC's operational risk-management framework provides a definition of operational risk and lays down principles governing how business processes, people (including succession planning, security screening, and fraud prevention), information technology (including project risk and change management) and external risks (including third-party risk management and information security management) are to be identified, assessed, managed, monitored, and reported in a way that is consistent with CDCC's risk appetite statement.
+The Operations Working Group ("OWG") supports the consistent roll-out of the program and its daily management across business units by acting as a dynamic force between business units, the ERM team, and the RMC.

-The second component of the framework is the identification and assessment of operational risk.
+This framework also sets forth guidelines in the identification and assessment of operational risk.
 The CDCC risk universe delimits the scope of the ORM framework and is built on internal analysis through a Risk and Control Self-Assessment program and external benchmarking.
 A risk registry documents the key operational risks.
 An annual risk assessment exercise is conducted to update the risk profile and adjust CDCC's mitigating strategies.
-A Risk Evaluation Committee or REC ensures that before a new business initiative is introduced or undertaken, the inherent operational risk is subject to adequate assessment and/or mitigation procedures.
+A Risk Evaluation Committee ("REC") ensures that before a new business initiative is introduced or undertaken, the inherent operational risk is subject to adequate assessment and/or mitigation procedures.